NEW: President Barack Obama says victims were "innocent people with everything to live for"

 Al Mourabitoun, an Islamist militant group, claimed it was jointly responsible for the attack, according to Mauritanian news agency Al Akhbar.
 The group announced it carried out the attack with al Qaeda in the Islamic Maghreb (AQIM), the news agency reported.

-Al Mourabitoun said the attack was carried out in retaliation for government aggression in northern Mali, Al Akhbar reported.
+It said the attack was retaliation for government aggression in northern Mali, Al Akhbar reported.
 The group also demanded the release of prisoners in France.

-Algerian jihadist and the leader of the group, Mokhtar Belmokhtar, is "probably" behind the attack, French Defense Minister Jean-Yves Le Drian said in an interview on France's TF1, but the French are not "entirely sure."
+Algerian jihadist and leader of the group, Mokhtar Belmokhtar, may be behind the attack, French Defense Minister Jean-Yves Le Drian told France’s TF1.
+But he said France was not sure.

-Belmokhtar was the target of a June U.S. airstrike in Libya.
-Libyan officials said he had been killed but U.S. officials never confirmed his death publicly.
+Belmokhtar was targeted in a U.S. airstrike in Libya in June.
+While Libyan officials said he had been killed, their U.S. counterparts never confirmed his death publicly.

 Hotel was hosting peace negotiators